rhit-Anar/ESP-IDF-Setup-Guide/README.md

       ```
       & .\export.ps1
       ```
+> [!NOTE]
+> AT THIS POINT YOU HAVE CONNECETED TO idf TOOL AND READY TO COMPILE YOUR CODE.
+NEXT NAVIGATE TO YOUR
    7. To make sure you have v5.4.3 run: if it says 1.0... something it is okay.
       ```
       idf.py --version